dyno-might/dyno-might.github.io/_posts/2022-06-20-ikea-purifier.md

 ![physics.002](/img/ikea-purifier/physics2-comp.svg){: loading="lazy"}

-This is strainers and sieves work in your kitchen.
+This is how strainers and sieves work in your kitchen.
 It's how the Wirecutter seems to think air filters work.
 But it's not how air filters work.

 Would you believe me if I told you they work like *this*?